MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 The outcome variable of interest was whether the patient survived for at least 24 hours.

+::: {.workedexample}
-\BeginKnitrBlock{example}<div class="example">Form hypotheses for this study in plain and statistical language.
+Form hypotheses for this study in plain and statistical language.
 Let $\pi_c$ represent the true survival rate of people who do not receive a blood thinner (corresponding to the control group) and $\pi_t$ represent the true survival rate for people receiving a blood thinner (corresponding to the treatment group).

 ---